Me: “Babe, I’m like a cast iron pan. It just gets better. I can’t use soap I’m poreous.”

 The distance between the deadly wood pile closed in and I envisioned my body being thrown from the craft; a catapulted rag doll attempting to fly.

 Bizarre that we close our eyes when we get scared and need them most.
 I suppose our eyelids are the blanket a child covers its self with to become “invisible.”

 It is because my eyes remained closed, that I am not immediately certain of what developed in the next moment.

-I wasn’t an airborne flying squirrel yet, which on the flip side is a disappointment because with these high cheek bones I’d have the space for at least two winters worth of food at anytime.
+I wasn’t an airborne flying squirrel yet, which on the flip side was a disappointment because with these high cheek bones I’d have the space for at least two winters worth of food at anytime.
 Food breeds friends.
 I’d be famous.
 The critics would think it was nuts.